OpenLiberty/liberty-language-server/README.md

 # Liberty Config Language Server

-Provides language server features for Liberty server configuration files.
+Provides language server features for Liberty server configuration files, which include `server.env`, `bootstrap.properties`, and `server.xml` files.

 Liberty Config Language Server adheres to the [language server protocol](https://github.com/Microsoft/language-server-protocol) and is available for use with the following clients.